martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 A certificate for this service would include a URI-ID of `sip:voice.example.edu` (see {{SIP-CERTS}}) along with a DNS-ID of `voice.example.edu`.
-It might also include a CN-ID of `voice.example.edu` for backward compatibility with deployed infrastructure.

 Consider an XMPP-compatible instant messaging (IM) server at the host `im.example.org` servicing IM addresses of the form